ericsj/irrigation-automation-Node-React-Native-Arduino/README.md

 1. You can run the project in your browser or cellphone without installing the apk.
 First, install Expo `npm i -g expo-cli`
 2. Go to /mobile and run `npm i`
-3. In /mobile, `expo start`
+3. In /mobile, `expo start:web`.
+A preview of the app will open in your browser
 4. In your phone install expo and read the QR code shown in terminal.
-Optionally, write `w` to open the app in browser.